Elao/PhpEnums/README.md

 }
 ```

-Creates instances using bitwise operations and manipulate it:
+Create instances using bitwise operations and manipulate them:

 ```php
 <?php